mfsjr/manifold-dx/README.md

 - Look at our demo apps, these are built with create-react-app and react-script-ts.

 #### Recent work has centered on:
-- Putting manifold-dx into production (it is in production!)
+- Putting manifold-dx into production (and it is)
 - enhancing usability
 - keeping up to date with recent TypeScript and React releases